mutawakel-oss/Graduates_Data_Analysis/README.md

-# Graduates_Data_Analysis
+# Graduates Data Analysis
+I have worked as a data analyst in this project.

-This repository is for the project of analyzing the graduates data of a University
+The main objective of this project was to analyze the graduates data of a University to get insights about some patterns in graduates data of last 15 y